qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 #### Connect Tokens

-A Connect Token can be used to create connections between Qiy Users, for example an Individual and a Service Provider.
-The connect token may be created by either of the two, but when connecting to a Service Provider it must always be [registered][Connections Register connect token] or otherwise [requested][Connections Request connect token] by the Service Provider.
+A Connect Token can be used to create connections between Qiy Users, for example an Individual and a [Service Provider][Definitions Service Provider].
+The connect token may be created by either of the two, but when connecting to a [Service Provider][Definitions Service Provider] it must always be [registered][Connections Register connect token] or otherwise [requested][Connections Request connect token] by the [Service Provider][Definitions Service Provider].

 ##### Create Connect Token